 In a first for a Scottish airport, we have confirmed that we will construct a solar farm on our airfield.

-The site will be approximately eleven-acres and construction is due to begin later this year before the site goes live in summer 2022.
+The site will be approximately eleven-acres and construction is due to begin later this year before the site goes live in 2023.

 The solar farm is an example of the innovative thinking that Edinburgh Airport is looking to take to play our part in delivering a sustainable future for Scotland, and we are currently finalising the process of appointing a contractor to deliver this Scottish first.